christopherwk210/gm-bot/README.md

 │   │   ├── resize.js            // Responsible for `!resize`
 │   │   ├── resources.js         // Responsible for `!resources`
 │   │   ├── roleControl.js       // Responsible for `!role`
-│   │   ├── streamer.js          // Responsible for `!streamy`
 │   │   └── welcome.js           // Responsible for `!welcome` and sending the initial welcome
 │   │
 │   ├── docs                   // Extra scripts that help the `!docs` command